The New York Times Building: Reception

 When Piano was selected for the Times Building, architectural critic Martin Filler called the selection "very disappointing", saying that "a lot of [Piano's] commercial work is really terrible".
 Herbert Muschamp, architecture critic for the Times, wrote that Piano was the "world's greatest living practitioner of what I call 'normative' architecture", though he criticized the base as having "too little contrast with the city outside".
 After the September 11 attacks, Muschamp wrote, "There may be no more constructive way to fill the architectural void [of the World Trade Center] than to revisit the history of progressive architecture in this town", including the planned Times Building and Hearst Tower.
 Times design writer Steven Heller lamented the move, saying: "The Piano building will be a showpiece, not a home."

 Architecture magazine wrote in early 2002 that, with its paucity of bright signage that characterized other Times Square buildings, "The architect has chosen to speak to the Times, not to Times Square."
 Just before the start of construction, Justin Davidson of Newsday wrote that "lightness is both a metaphoric and an architectural goal" in the building's design.
 In 2006, Paul Goldberger wrote for The New Yorker that the Times Building "comes off as dainty, even flimsy, as if inside this huge tower a little building were struggling to get out", in contrast with Piano's then-recent Morgan Library & Museum expansion.
+Goldberger felt the newsroom was austere, but he praised the Times Building's "light, ephemeral crown" as elegant.
 James Gardner of the New York Sun said that he did not believe the Times Building to be "a bad building" but that the ceramic bars "becomes the sort of pure ornamentalism that betrays so much contemporary architecture that overzealously aspires to appear purely functional".
+James S. Russell said the building "conjures the most beautiful light I have ever seen in an office building", even though he regarded it as overwhelming.

 When the building was completed, Times architecture critic Nicolai Ouroussoff wrote: "Depending on your point of view, the Times Building can thus be read as a poignant expression of nostalgia or a reassertion of the paper's highest values as it faces an uncertain future.
 Or, more likely, a bit of both."
-Suzanne Stephens of Architectural Record wrote that the building "seems strangely bland in New York's architecturally variegated context".
+He found the crown lackluster and the screens "flat and lifeless", Suzanne Stephens of Architectural Record wrote that the building "seems strangely bland in New York's architecturally variegated context".
+Historian Francesco Dal Co said the horizontal rods gave the impression of bands, which he felt enhanced the building's modernist pedigree, and architect Philip Nobel said the X-shaped braces evoked the Port Authority Bus Terminal.

 The American Institute of Architects' 2007 survey List of America's Favorite Architecture ranked the New York Times Building among the top 150 buildings in the United States.
 In addition, the building received the American Institute of Architects' 2009 Honor Award.